 - Like Melchizedek, Jesus is superior to the Levitical priests.

 - Like Melchizedek, Jesus is superior to Abraham.
 In John 8:48-59, the Jews ask Jesus, “‘Are you greater than our father Abraham, who died? … Jesus answered, ‘…Your father Abraham rejoiced that he would see my day.
 He saw it and was glad.’
 So the Jews said to him, ‘You are not yet fifty years old, and have you seen Abraham?’
 Jesus said to them, ‘Truly, truly, I say to you, before Abraham was, I am.’
 So they picked up stones to throw at him, but Jesus hid himself and went out of the temple.”

-- Like Melchizedek, Jesus is a royal priest.
+- Like Melchizedek, Jesus is a kingly priest.
 He is both the great high priest who sits at the right hand of God the Father, and also the king who destroys our enemies—sin, Satan, and death.